NetOpsCommunity/imc-scripts/adapters/ICC/Cisco/README.txt

-These adapters is based upon the adapters written by HP.
+These adapters are based upon the adapters written by HP, and shipped with 5.2 Patch (E0401P05)

+Only these files included here have been changed.
+All others are left at default.

 The CiscoIOSGeneric adapter has been modified to strip out "ntp clock-period" from the stored backup files.